Research

 People with stroke may have to put time and effort into managing their condition, for example by taking medications and attending hospital and GP appointments, as well as other therapists.

 The term "treatment burden" is defined as the workload of managing health and the impact that this work has on wellbeing.
 Recent research has given us knowledge about how stroke survivors experience treatment burden.
-Now we want to develop a way of measuring treatment burden so that we can identify those who are heavily burdened and to allow as to test out different ways of providing healthcare and measure the impact on treatment burden.
+We wanted to develop a way of measuring treatment burden so that we can identify those who are heavily burdened and to allow as to test out different ways of providing healthcare and measure the impact on treatment burden.

-We are currently recruiting for the TRUSTED study that aims to test a new self-reported questionnaire that measures treatment burden after stroke (PETS-stroke).
-We plan to test PETS-stroke in a large group of stroke survivors within one year of their stroke by giving out survey packs that are completed at home and sent back to the research team.
-In future we plan to use PETS-stroke to measure how treatment burden affects outcomes such as quality-of-life and develop and test new ways of providing healthcare that lessen treatment burden.
-If you are interested in helping us by filling out our survey, please email martin.taylor-rowan@glasgow.ac.uk or call 0141 330 8323.
+The TRUSTED study tested a new self-reported questionnaire that measures treatment burden after stroke (PETS-stroke).
+PETS-stroke was tested in a large group of stroke survivors within one year of their stroke by giving out survey packs that were completed at home and returned to the research team.

 The team